 FAQs on companies income tax (CIT) returns in Nigeria

 June is one of the busiest tax filing seasons in Nigeria.
-It is the deadline for filing of companies income tax (CIT) returns for taxpayers with financial year-end of 31 December.
-For companies with connected persons, it also doubles as the deadline for filing the Transfer Pricing (TP) returns.
-Specifically, the due date for filing the CIT and TP returns for existing companies with financial year-end of 31 December 2023 is 30 June 2024, that is, 6 months after the financial year-end.
+It is the deadline for filing companies income tax (CIT) returns for taxpayers with financial year-end of 31 December.
+For companies with connected persons, it also the deadline for filing the Transfer Pricing (TP) returns.
+Specifically, the due date for filing the CIT and TP returns for existing companies with a financial year-end of 31 December 2023 is 30 June 2024, 6 months after the financial year-end.
 This article looks at twelve (12) most frequently asked questions on companies income tax returns in Nigeria.

 1. What is a tax return?

-A tax return is a form used to disclose a taxpayer’s affairs for a definite period and filing in the prescribed format with the relevant tax authority.
+A tax return is a form used to disclose a taxpayer’s affairs for a definite period and file in the prescribed format with the relevant tax authority.
 In Nigeria, the relevant tax authorities are the Federal Internal Revenue Service (FIRS) and the relevant State Internal Revenue Service (IRS).
-Also, some tax returns such as the annual employer tax returns with Lagos State IRS can be filed online while some tax returns due to other tax authorities can be filed physically at the taxpayer’s local tax station.
-For new taxpayers, it is ideal to confirm with the relevant tax authority, for ease of submission, on the prescribed mode of filing before any due date.
+Also, some tax returns such as the annual employer tax returns with Lagos State IRS can be filed online while some State IRS prefer physical submission of tax returns.
+For new taxpayers, it is ideal to confirm from the relevant tax authority, for ease of submission, on the prescribed mode of filing before the due date.

 2. What is a companies income tax return?

-A companies income tax return is a return that shows the companies income tax (CIT) payable of a company.
-Resident companies will pay CIT on their worldwide income while non-residents will pay CIT on income sourced from Nigeria.
-In addition to CIT, companies engaged in upstream operations will be required to pay hydrocarbon tax.
+A resident company will pay CIT on their worldwide income while non-residents will pay CIT on income sourced from Nigeria.
+In addition to CIT, companies engaged in upstream operations will be required to pay hydrocarbon tatax.

 3. What is the companies income tax rate in Nigeria?

 CIT is computed on a preceding year basis.
-For instance, corporate tax on profits for the financial year ended 30th September 2023 will be reported as the 2024 year of assessment.
+For instance, corporate tax on profits for the financial year ended 30th September 2023 will be reported as the 2024 assessment year.

 4. Who is the relevant tax authority for CIT?